 Treatment with Traditional Chinese Medicine (TCM)

-Ping's Meridians Massage relaxes muscles, tendons and improves the flexibility.
+Ping's Meridians Massage relaxes muscles, tendons and improves flexibility.

 Multi-purpose herbal bag relieves knee pain effectively.
-For acute knee pain, at the first 72 hours use the herbal bag as ice bag to reduce inflammation, after 72 hours use it as a heating pad to speed up natural healing process.
-For chronic knee pain, just use it as heating bag.
+For acute knee pain, at the first 72 hours, use the herbal bag as an ice bag to reduce inflammation; after 72 hours, use it as a heating pad to speed up the natural healing process.
+For chronic knee pain, use it as a heating bag.

-Wear shoes with good arch supports.
+Wear shoes with suitable arch supports.
 Replace running shoes every 300 to 500 miles.